Women in science: Scientific Revolutions of 1600s and 1700s

 Winkelmann's problems with the Berlin Academy reflect the obstacles women faced in being accepted in scientific work, which was considered to be chiefly for men.
 No woman was invited to either the Royal Society of London nor the French Academy of Sciences until the twentieth century.
 Most people in the seventeenth century viewed a life devoted to any kind of scholarship as being at odds with the domestic duties women were expected to perform.

 A founder of modern botany and zoology, the German Maria Sibylla Merian (1647–1717), spent her life investigating nature.
-When she was thirteen, Sibylla began growing caterpillars and studying their metamorphosis into butterflies.
+When she was thirteen, Merian began growing caterpillars and studying their metamorphosis into butterflies.
 She kept a "Study Book" which recorded her investigations into natural philosophy.
 In her first publication, The New Book of Flowers, she used imagery to catalog the lives of plants and insects.
-After her husband died, and her brief stint of living in Siewert, she and her daughter journeyed to Paramaribo for two years to observe insects, birds, reptiles, and amphibians.
+After her husband died, and her brief stint living in Siewert, she and her daughter journeyed to Paramaribo for two years to observe insects, birds, reptiles, and amphibians.
 She returned to Amsterdam and published The Metamorphosis of the Insects of Suriname, which "revealed to Europeans for the first time the astonishing diversity of the rain forest."
 She was a botanist and entomologist who was known for her artistic illustrations of plants and insects.
-Uncommon for that era, she traveled to South America and Surinam, where, assisted by her daughters, she illustrated the plant and animal life of those regions.
+Uncommon for that era, she traveled to South America and Suriname, where, assisted by her daughters, she illustrated the plant and animal life of those regions.

 Overall, the Scientific Revolution did little to change people's ideas about the nature of women – more specifically – their capacity to contribute to science just as men do.
 According to Jackson Spielvogel, 'Male scientists used the new science to spread the view that women were by nature inferior and subordinate to men and suited to play a domestic role as nurturing mothers.
 The widespread distribution of books ensured the continuation of these ideas'.